 4) Look for tree scrapings and rut marks

-Game, especially deer, marks their trails.
+A game, especially deer, marks their trails.
 Bucks sharpen their antlers on the trees and there will be a very distinctive mark on the tree from where the antlers have been brushed back and forth.

 You can also look for any areas around a tree where an animal has turned over the soil or rutted in the area.

-Pay special attention to any areas which have freshly turned soil as these will have the highest probability of providing you with game.
+Pay special attention to any areas which have freshly turned soil as these will have the highest probability of providing you with a game.

 5) Look at the banks of your rivers and streams